The minimally extended Varying Speed of Light (meVSL): General Relativity

 \subsection{FLRW universe}

-In order to solve the EFE given in Eq.~\eqref{tEFEmpApp}, one needs the stress-energy tensor in addition to the geometric terms in Eqs.~\eqref{RijApp} and \eqref{RmpApp}.
-The symmetric stress-energy tensor of a perfect fluid in thermodynamic equilibrium which acts as the source of the spacetime curvature is given by
+To solve the EFE given in Eq.~\eqref{tEFEmpApp}, one needs the stress-energy tensor in addition to the geometric terms in Eqs.~\eqref{RijApp} and \eqref{RmpApp}.
+The source of the spacetime curvature is the symmetric stress-energy tensor of a perfect fluid in thermodynamic equilibrium, as provided by

 where $\rho$ is the mass density and $P$ is the hydrostatic pressure.
-The covariant derivatives of both the Einstein tensor $G_{\mu\nu}$ and the metric $g_{\mu\nu}$ are zero and this is known as the Bianchi identity.
+The Bianchi identity states that the covariant derivatives of the metric $g_{\mu\nu}$ and the Einstein tensor $G_{\mu\nu}$ are both zero.
 From the Bianchi identity and the constancy of the Einstein gravitational constant $\kappa$, one can obtain the local conservation of energy and momentum as

 One can solve for this equation~\eqref{BI1mpApp} to obtain

 where we use the equation of state $\omega_i = P_i / (\rho_i \tc^2)$ for the $i$-component.
 The mass density of $i$-component redshifts slower (faster) than that of GR for the negative (positive) value of $b$.
 Alternatively, one might interpret Eq.~\eqref{rhompApp} that the rest mass evolves cosmologically as $a^{-b/2}$.
 By inserting Eqs.~\eqref{RijApp}, ~\eqref{RmpApp}, ~\eqref{TmunumpApp}, and ~\eqref{rhompApp} into Eq.~\eqref{tEFEmpApp}, one can obtain the components of EFE as